mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **2.4 Invalid Client Configuration with Callback**

-- Create a `MongoClient` configured with an OIDC callback and auth mechanism property `OIDC_ENV:test`.
+- Create a `MongoClient` configured with an OIDC callback and auth mechanism property `ENVIRONMENT:test`.
 - Assert it returns a client configuration error.

 ### (3) Authentication Failure

 **3.1 Authentication failure with cached tokens fetch a new token and retry auth**

-- Create a `MongoClient` configured with an OIDC callback that implements the `OIDC_ENV:test` logic.
+- Create a `MongoClient` configured with an OIDC callback that implements the `ENVIRONMENT:test` logic.
 - Poison the *Client Cache* with an invalid access token.
 - Perform a `find` operation that succeeds.
 - Assert that the callback was called 1 time.